 - In the last decade, from 2005-2015, leading global brands have increased the average number of languages in which they make their content available from 12 to 30, according to The 2015 Web Globalization Report Card.

 - In 2013 and 2014, research by Common Sense Advisory talked about The Rise of Long-Tail Languages and how opportunities may rise not in the typical and historically popular languages one may think, but in minority languages and also in taking a long-term view for publishing in several languages.
-Number 16 seemed to be the magic number for a website to be really attractive on a worldwide basis.
+The magic number for a website to be really attractive on a worldwide basis seemed to be 16.

-- However, 85% of the Internet population speaks 10 languages - so this number can also be taken as key figure.
+- However, 85% of the internet population speaks 10 languages - so this number can also be a key figure.

 |Rank||Country||Internet Users||1 Yr % Growth||1 Yr User Growth||Total Country Population||1 Yr Population Change (%)||Penetration (% of population with Internet)||Country's share of World Population||Country's share of World Internet Users|